Gautam-Madiratta/Datacom_Order_Processing_App/README.md

 # Datacom Order App – Full Stack Assignment

-This project includes a React + TypeScript frontend and a Node.js + TypeScript backend for managing customer orders with live status updates.
+This project includes a React + TypeScript + Mui frontend and a Node.js + TypeScript backend for managing customer orders with live status updates.

 ## 📁 Structure
 - [`frontend/`](./frontend): Submit and view orders